gitter-badger/mwe-pytest-in-package/README.md

+# Test case 1
-In my case py.test fails to collect tests because import of modules fails.
+In this case py.test fails to collect tests because import of modules fails.
 The failure comes in following steps:

 1. I'm on Windows, py.test is a part of Anaconda scientific installation.
 Cannot use pip for upgrades.
 2. My current folder is D:\mwe-pytest-in-package\setting_1